 For example, 203k loans, otherwise known as rehab loans, are only available for primary residences, whereas conversely, hard money won’t lend for projects involving primary residences.

-Regardless of whether or not you are going to be living in the property, the following options may be available to you:
+Regardless of whether or not you are going to be living in the property, the following options may be available to you in order to finance the purchase and flip of a house:

 If you are going to be rehabbing an owner occupied primary residence.
 Then your options for paying for a house rehab will also include:

-On the other hand, if you are not going to be rehabbing your residence, and you are instead planning on improving an investment property, then you may have access to:
+On the other hand, if you are not going to be rehabbing your residence, and you are instead planning on improving an investment property, then you may have access to the following methods of funding your house flip:

 Additionally, you may have the ability to perform your flips inside of a tax-deferred plan.